Descrates/Failsafe/README.md

 ## How to add Failsafe to your server
 Step 1: Use this site to get the link: https://failsafebot.wixsite.com/failsafe

-Step 2: Click the link and hit "Authorize"
+Step 2: Click the big "Failsafe" text and hit "Authorize"

 Step 3: Done!